fcgrolleau/Mestim/README.md

 ## Pass arguments to get_vcov and obtain what you are looking for
 res <- get_vcov(data=dat, betas=betas_hat, M=est_functions)
 ```
-Find more information in the <a href="https://github.com/fcgrolleau/Mestim/blob/master/man/doc.Rd"> documentation</a>.
+Find more information in the <a href="https://github.com/fcgrolleau/Mestim/blob/master/man/doc.Rd"> R documentation</a>.

 ### Reference
 Leonard A Stefanski and Dennis D. Boos.